mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 Travellers might get involved in ‘Spinnermania’ in a variety of ways.
-They might decide they want to be the first ones to reach the eye and set out on a seat-of- the-pants expedition.
+They might decide they want to be the first ones to reach the eye and set out on a seat-of-the-pants expedition.
 Alternatively, they may be part of the official expeditions or support missions, in which case they will have more backup but less freedom of action.
 There are also some questionable political and